andreasjaegerBY/ImageDownloader/README.rst

        image_downloader -i <inputfile> -o <outputpath>
 Examples
 ===========
+Run:
        image_downloader -i image_downloader/list.txt -o image_downloader/
-       will create the following images:
+This will create the following images:
-       path/list_1.jpg, path/list_2.jpg, path/list_3.jpg, path/list_3.jpg
+       image_downloader/list_1.jpg, image_downloader/list_2.jpg, image_downloader/list_3.jpg, image_downloader/list_3.jpg

 Limitations
 ===========

 It has following limitations:
 	-Files are downloaded sequentially.
 	-Only files of relatively small size are guranteed to be downloaded in a certain time limit.
 	-Exceptions are not handled.
--New files are stored under path/<name>_<number>.jpg -This limitations can be further extended or added to this class if required.
+	-New files are stored under path/<name>_<number>.jpg
+	-This limitations can be further extended or added to this class if required.

 Note